PHorg Logo

 1991

 RPH1991By the late 1980's the "new" Palace was closing in on eight decades of hard service and it was beginning to show.
 It order to bring the great lady of Market Street back to its place of glory, the owners decided that the best course was close it down for for a complete top-to-bottom restoration which got underway in early January, 1989.
 Ironically ten months into the process, San Francisco and the Bay area experienced its first major seismic event since 1906 when a group of strong 6.7 - 7.1 temblors centered in Loma Prieta just south of the city rocked the entire Bay area starting at just a little after 5 in the afternoon on October 18, 1989.
 This time the quakes did considerable stuctural damage to the Palace which halted the restoration for a time so that new engineering plans could be developed which included a major seismic retrofit.
 The Palace remained closed for another year-and-a-half, but when the its doors were finally reopened to the public on April 3, 1991, and guests checked in for the first time in 27 months, it proved to be well worth the effort.
 The hundreds of thousands of man hours of careful work applied to every inch of the great structure had restored to its 1909 glory at a cost of more than $150 Million.
-And with that, the renewed "new" Palace Hotel was ready to again serve San Francisco as its greatest hostelry for many, many more decades to come.
+And with that, the renewed "new" Palace was ready to again serve San Francisco as its greatest hostelry for many, many more decades to come.
+Another extensive renovation and upgrade to the property was completed in 2015.

 [NOTE: The United States Pacific Railway Commission was created by an act of Congress of March 3, 1887 (24 Stat.
 488).
 This act authorized the President to appoint three commissioners to investigate the affairs of those Pacific railroads that had received aid from the Federal Government.
 On April 15, 1887, President Grover Cleveland appointed the Commission, composed of Robert E. Pattison, chairman; E. Ellery Anderson; and David T. Littler.
 The main office was established in New York; temporary offices were located in San Francisco and Washington.
 The scope of the Commission's investigation "included a history of these roads, their relations and indebtedness to the Government, and the question whether in the interest of the United States an extension of the time for the performance of the obligations of said roads to the Government should be granted; and, if so, the . . .
 Commissioners were directed to submit a scheme for such an extension."
 The Commissioners reported to the President on December 1, 1887.
 Anderson and Littler concurred in the report of the Commission, while Pattison presented a dissenting report.
 The majority report recommended an extension of time for the payment of the debts of the railroads to the Government, while the minority report recommended that proceedings be instituted for forfeiting the charters of the railroads and for winding up their affairs.
 The findings of the Commission were transmitted to Congress by President Cleveland on January 17, 1888.]